|

 artistic and creative in compiling their portfolio.
 No two portfolios should

-have taken this philosophy on board.
-Others (to be fair it is a small
+taken this philosophy on board.
+Others (to be fair it is a small minority)

-minority) come along with a fixed view of right and wrong; their way
+come along with a fixed view of right and wrong; their way being right and

-being right and everyone else’s being wrong.
-I have encountered such narrow
+everyone else’s being wrong.
+I have encountered such narrow minded assessors

-minded assessors in the past, and had to fiercely argue my trainee’s worth.
-In one such case I challenged the assessor
+in the past, and had to fiercely argue my trainee’s worth.
+In one such case I challenged the assessor to

-rather arrogant fashion.
 She eventually admitted defeat very gracelessly.
+Another assessor once

 assessor interviewed me, and asked if I had any difficulties in mentoring.
 I